Fraud is estimated to cost the UK £137 billion every year.

-Fraud can impact your bank balance but also your mental wellbeing, leaving you with a sense of powerlessness, frustration, violation and lack of trust.
-Try and not become the next victim, but it could be comforting to know that Forces Mutual Kit & Personal Possessions Insurance covers you for identity fraud as standard.
+Fraud of any type can impact your bank balance but also your mental wellbeing, leaving you with a sense of powerlessness, frustration, violation and lack of trust.
+Try and not become the next victim.
+But it could be comforting to know that Forces Mutual Kit & Personal Possessions Insurance can provide some protection against some of the fraud types mentioned in the article, as it comes with identity fraud cover as standard.
 There is also an identity theft helpline provided by Ageas Insurance Limited.

 Kit & Personal Possessions Insurance is provided by Ageas Insurance Limited.

 Find out more: Military Kit & Personal Possessions Insurance | Forces Mutual

 PMGI Limited, trading as Forces Mutual is authorised and regulated by the Financial Conduct Authority.
 The firm is on the Financial Services Register, registration number 114942.
 Registered in England & Wales number 1073408.
 Registered office: 55 Gracechurch Street, London, EC3V 0RL.
 With effect from 11 April 2023 the registered address will be: 80 Fenchurch Street, London, EC3M 4BY.

 The financial cost of fraud 2021 | Crowe UK, page 7 of the report